 Here’s an example of a SMETS2 Landis+Gyr E470 smart meter:

-Pretty much all SMETS2 L+G E470 meters look similar to this sample model – though they might not have a supplier sticker, or a testing/demo reference.
-One other giveaway that it’s SMETS2 is the comms hub that’s bolted to the top of the meter.
+Most SMETS2 L+G E470 meters look similar – though they might not have a supplier sticker, or a testing/demo reference.
+There can also be differences in size and the positioning of the buttons, depending on your model.
+One other giveaway that it is a SMETS2 is the comms hub that’s bolted to the top of the meter.

 Check our complete guide to different smart meters, to learn more ways to work out whether your smart meter is SMETS1 or SMETS2.

-Will the SMETS2 Landis+Gyr E470 work with any supplier?
+Will the SMETS2 Landis+Gyr E470 work with any energy supplier?

-Yup!
-All SMETS2 meters should work with any supplier – even if you’re no longer with the supplier that installed the meter.
+Yes!
+All SMETS2 meters should work with any energy supplier – even if you’re no longer with the supplier who installed the meter.

 How do I read a Landis Gyr E470 smart meter?

-For more, check out our complete guide to smart meter reading.
+For more info, check out our complete guide to smart meter reading.

 I’m still confused.
-How to tell which smart meter I’ve got, and if it’s S1 or S2?
+How to tell which smart meter I’ve got, and if it’s SMETS1 or SMETS2?

-My Landis+Gyr E470 smart meter isn't communicating, and the IHD has stopped working – what can I do?
+My Landis+Gyr E470 smart meter isn't working properly, and the In-Home Display has also stopped working – what can I do?

 Having smart meter technical issues?
 Check out our smart meter troubleshooting guide for all the answers.

-The easiest way to get your SMETS2 smart meter is to book via your online account.
+The easiest way to get your SMETS2 smart meter is to book a smart meter appointment online.
 Usually, you'll be able to choose an installation slot within the next 8 weeks.
 Simply log in and select an available appointment time and date.